pb-go/pb-go/docs/db-schema.md

                 waitVerify: {
                     bsonType: "bool",
                     description: "If captcha enabled, this will mark if publish or not."
                 },
+                readThenBurn: {
+                    bsonType: "bool",
+                    description: "If user's EXPIREAT is 0, set to true" },
                 shortId: {
                     bsonType: "string",